charles-plessy/tutorial/README.md

  * [CAGE differential analysis2](./CAGE_differential_analysis2/analysis.md)

 These tutorials are designed to be executed on a Linux system's command line interface (also called _Terminal_or _shell_).
+I recommend the book _[The Linux Command Line][]_, by William E. Shotts, Jr, January 2012, [no starch press][] to people not familiar with entering commands on the keybord.

+[The Linux Command Line]: http://linuxcommand.org/tlcl.php "A Complete Introduction"
+[no starch press]: http://nostarch.com/tlcl.htm "the finest in geek entertainment"

 The programs used are assumed to be installed in advance.
 On the [Debian](http://www.debian.org) operating system, many of them (BWA, SAMtools, BEDTools, ...) are available pre-packaged and will be installed (altogether with many other programs) by the command `apt-get install med-bio`.

 Other software have to be downloaded and installed by hand.
 Place them in the `bin` directory in your home directory, and set their executable property in